-- 10 The new LPJ-wsl version incorporates a TOPMODEL approach and a permafrost module representing soil freeze-thaw processes to simulate global wetland dynamics.
-Once the F{max} parameter in TOPMODEL was calibrated against a benchmark dataset, the model successfully mapped regional spatial pattern of wetlands in West Siberian Lowland and lowland Amazon basin, and captured the spatio-temporal variations of 15 global wetlands well.
-The parameterization of TOPMODEL based on three DEM prod- - ucts, HYDRO1k, GMTED, and HydroSHEDS revealed that HydroSHEDS performed best in capturing the spatial heterogeneity and interannual variability of inundated areas compared to inventories.
-River-basin based parameterization schemes using HY-DRO1k and GMTED marginally but significantly improve wetland area estimates.
-The - estimates of global wetland potential/maximum is ~ 10.3 Mkm2, with a mean annual maximum of ~ 5.17 Mkm2 for 1980-2010.
-This development of the wetland modeling method reduces the uncertainties in modeling global wetland area and opens up new opportunities for studying the spatio-temporal variability of wetlands in LSMs that are directly comparable with inventories and satellite datasets. - Acknowledgements.
-Z. Zhang acknowledges funding by the CCES MAIOLICA2 project no. 42-01 and the National Natural Science Foundation of China (Y411391001).
-We are grateful to J. O. Kaplan and T. J. Bohn for providing WETCHIMP-WSL experiment results.
-We thank
+The new LPJ-wsl version incorporates a TOPMODEL approach and a permafrost module representing soil freezethaw processes to simulate global wetland dynamics.
+Once the F{max} parameter in TOPMODEL was calibrated against a benchmark data set, the model successfully mapped regional spatial pattern of wetlands in West Siberian Lowland and the lowland Amazon basin and captured well the spatiotemporal variations of global wetlands.
+The parameterization of TOPMODEL based on three DEM products, HYDRO1k, GMTED, and HydroSHEDS, revealed that HydroSHEDS performed best in capturing the spatial heterogeneity and interannual variability of inundated areas compared to inventories.
+River-basin-based parameterization schemes using HY-DRO1k and GMTED marginally but significantly improve wetland area estimates.
+The estimates of global wetland potential/maximum is $\sim 10.3 \,\mathrm{Mkm^2}$, with a mean annual maximum of $\sim 5.17 \,\mathrm{Mkm^2}$ for 1980-2010.
+This development of the wetland modeling method reduces the uncertainties in modeling global wetland area and opens up new opportunities for studying the spatiotemporal variability of wetlands in LSMs that are directly comparable with inventories and satellite data sets.